mindspore-ai/docs/docs/api_cpp/source_en/lite.md

 A [**DeviceContextVector**](https://www.mindspore.cn/doc/api_cpp/en/master/lite.html#devicecontextvector) contains [**DeviceContext**](https://www.mindspore.cn/doc/api_cpp/en/master/lite.html#devicecontext) variables.

-> Only CPU and GPU are supported now.
-If GPU device context is set, use GPU device first, otherwise use CPU device first.
+> CPU, GPU and NPU are supported now.
+If GPU device context is set and GPU is supported in the current device, use GPU device first, otherwise use CPU device first.
+If NPU device context is set and GPU is supported in the current device, use NPU device first, otherwise use CPU device first.

 ## PrimitiveC